itoroAtt/google-yelp-mashup/README.md

 1) Load index.html.
 Initial map, with a center of City of Atlanta, will display.
 In the left column is a listing of of restaurants.

+2) To view listings and to filter results, click the, "toggle restaurant filter" button at top of page

+3) Site uses offline.js to determine when application is offline.
+For this to work, either:
+a) View site at http://www.acewebdevelopment.net/neighborhood/index-2.html, or
+b) Upload to your test server.
+If using this option, to avoid cross-domain issue, change line 88 to reference a file on your own server

-2) Click markers to get info window of yelp reviews.
+3) Click markers to get info window of yelp reviews.
 Click any returned item in left column to pull up same info window

-3) To filter results, type the name of a restaurant based on returned results, click "search".
+4) To filter results, type the name of a restaurant based on returned results, click "search".
 Map will display with markers of any matched restaurants

-4) For this project, I used what I learned via the course videos, udacity's discussion forum and stackoverflow.com
+5) For this project, I used what I learned via the course videos, udacity's discussion forum and stackoverflow.com